99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 watch -n 1 cat /proc/sys/kernel/random/entropy_avail
 ```

 let's see how you acn use up all of your available entropy.
 Run the above watch command on the terminal, and on the another terminal we will use that to generate a random bit number.
-When you run the command to generate random bit, that entropy accuumulated will be used up and it will be zero again.
+When you run the command to generate random bit, that entropy accumulated will be used up and it will be zero again.

 let's run this.
 Currently my entropy available is (From above command)
 ```